-In case of severe weather, we will directly meet at the AS restaurant.
+In case of severe weather, we will directly meet at Vrijburg, next to the park.
 Parents will be notified by phone call or text message.
 Programs and rituals will exceptionally start indoor, but be sure we will head outside as soon as wind slows down and sunshine makes its way through the clouds!

 We always start our sessions with the same ritual.
 We like to take time to get together and exchange on the present moment with an ‘emotional weather forecast’.
 This is also our snack moment.
 In the winter, we will share a heartwarming hot drink.
 In the summertime, we will opt for a fresh one to anticipate dehydration.
 Naya Nature will provide all the drinks.
 We thank you for bringing healthy snacks.